thak123/FZZG-at-WILDRE-7-Code-Mixing/README.md

-# FZZG@WILDRE-7 Sentiment Analysis for Code-switched Data
+# FZZG@WILDRE-7 Sentiment Analysis for Code-mixed Data
+### This repository contain code to train the SA model in code-mixed setting for shared task at WILDRE-7

 ## Code
 - Convert the dataset into Alpaca dataset format using prepare.py